kevin-wangzefeng/toc/reviews/2020-kubeedge-annual.md

 [KubeEdge](https://kubeedge.io/en/) is an open source system for extending native containerized application orchestration capabilities to hosts at Edge.
 It's built upon kubernetes and provides fundamental infrastructure support for network, application deployment and metadata synchronization between cloud and edge.

-It aims to resolve three major challenges at edge computing: network reliability and bandwidth limit between cloud and edge, resource constraint at edge, highly distributed and large scalability requirement.
+It aims to resolve three major challenges for edge computing: network reliability and bandwidth limit between cloud and edge, resource constraint at edge, highly distributed and heterogeneous device management.

 **KubeEdge provides:**
-- Seamless Compute at Edge : low resource requirements;low latency; decision at edge; improve quality of edge service
+1. Seamless Cloud-Edge Communication for both metadata and data
-- Simplified Development : regular http or mqtt based applications; containerize and run anywhere at Edge / Cloud
+2. Edge Autonomy: Autonomous operation of Edge even during disconnection from cloud.
-- Kubernetes Native Edge Platform : Only Kubernetes native Edge Platform in CNCF; Seamless workload orchestration
+3. Low Resource Ready: KubeEdge can work in constrained resource situations (low memory, low bandwidth, low compute)
-- Abundant Applications at Edge : Easy to get and deploy complex applications to edge (like image recognition, ML ..)
+4. Simplified Device Communication: Easy communication between application and devices for IOT and IIOT

 **KubeEdge was accepted as a CNCF Sandbox project on Mar 18, 2019.**
 - [KubeEdge Sandbox Proposal](https://github.com/cncf/toc/blob/master/proposals/sandbox/kubeedge.adoc)